monotomato/sheepable-engine/README.md

 # Sheepable Engine #
 > ECS game engine developed with scala.js

->TODO: Rename this project.
-Or not.
+> TODO: Rename this project.
+Or not. :sheep:

 ## Development ##